 Becoming the Employer of Choice: Behind the Scenes of a Best Places to Work

 What a great kickoff from Katie Bochniak, Chief People & Culture Officer at Stambaugh Ness!
 She shared her insights on how to be an employer of choice.
 Including how important an employer brand is for market recognition and being a destination for talent.
 A critical component of your brand is to foster a purpose-driven culture, where the “why” is more important than the “what.”
 Being a “Best Places to Work” increases recognition; however, Katie warns it is just a label.
 Companies benefit most by the pursuit to become a “best places to work” when they leverage the information collected to provide employees with a great work environment.
 Leading to increased employee engagement, happier employees and a force to be reckoned with in the marketplace.

 Aligning your HR Architecture to your Corporate Strategy

-Kristi Weierbach, Director of Workforce Advisory Services at Stambaugh Ness, defined HR Architecture and the importance of aligning the HR Architecture to corporate strategy.
+Kristi Weierbach, Managing Director, Workforce Advisory at Stambaugh Ness, defined HR Architecture and the importance of aligning the HR Architecture to corporate strategy.
 Her passion for helping small business leaders was at the forefront of the study she conducted.
 She shared insight on how an HR professional who possesses strategic management knowledge can be a trusted advisor who helps small business leaders with leveraging a unique HR Architecture to not only establish but sustain competitive advantage.
 Kristi further discussed how many companies get caught up in administrative tasks which exchange value for money.
 She stressed that HR professionals should create value with a strategic approach or at least add value with a tactical approach.
 Ultimately before a company can focus on the HR architecture, they must decide if they will compete on cost or by being different.

 ACA/Healthcare Reform Compliance Panel